rmccoy7541/neand_sQTL/log.md

 Running QTLtools nominal pass on the full set of introns for whole blood.

+Okay, I'm going to head out.
+Cerebellum files have been converted except for those two files, testis files are now converting to bam, and we're doing a nominal pass for the whole blood but with all introns ever.
+I'm going to throw the cerebellum and testis files together after this step.

 ### 02/19/2019
 #### Tue 19 Feb 2019 02:55:46 PM EST